jgdigitaljedi/video-game-db-supplemental-data/readme.md

 # video-game-db-supplemental-data

 The idea here was to create something that can be referenced and used alongside various video game APIs to supplement that data available.
 As a collector, I like to know which games might not be fully backward compatible with systems that say they are fully backward compatible.
 In the case of the Xbox generations, I also like to know which games are backward compatible with which Xbox generation because those lists are limited.
 This is an example of the type of thing I am looking to generate data for with this project and is intended to create JSON files that contain that data and is setup in such a way that it can be used with Giantbomb, IGDB, and TGDB.
 It's a WIP right now.
-Also, note that I just dumped in an old UI I built for something similar and have yet to update it to be applicable for the current project.
 I'm still focused on setup and data collection ATM.

+Data is being collected via Wikipedia and other sites so it might not be 100% accurate all the time.
+Essentially, I create JSON files with some details from various website data; add unique IDs to each entry in the files for my own use; then search Giantbomb, IGDB, and TheGamesDB for their IDs and add those as well.
+The end result I have in mind is a data set that can be searched using the ID from whatever video game API you choose to use to get some supplemental data.
+Matching the various API IDs is a lot more solid way to search since I have noticed that each of the APIs has different ways of storing names (different use of capitalization, punctuation, sub-titles, etc).

 For now, I'm focused mainly on North American data with some exceptions.
 I might go back and get the European and Japanese data at some point, but then my data structure is going to have to change.
 Not a huge deal, but selfishly I want to use this so the NA data is my primary focus right now.